Minneapolis to Release Bodycam Video in Fatal Shooting

 “I want our communities to see that so they can see for themselves,” he said.
 Until then, Arradondo said, “Please allow me, the (state) investigators, allow us the time, let us get the evidence, get the facts, so we can process this.”

 Elder said medical personnel pronounced the man dead at the scene.
-A woman in the car was unhurt, Elder said.
+A woman in the car was unhurt, and no officers were hurt, Elder said.
 He declined to say whether police recovered a gun at the site of the shooting.

-Elder said no officers were hurt.
-He said he didn't know how many officers were at the scene carrying out the traffic stop or how many were involved in the shooting.

 The state's Bureau of Criminal Apprehension is handling an investigation.